 Anti-Oppression: a process of actively challenging systems of oppression on an ongoing basis.
 Anti-oppression work seeks to recognize the oppression that exists in our society and attempts to mitigate its effects and eventually equalize the power imbalance in our communities.
 Oppression operates at different levels (from individual to institutional to cultural) and anti-oppression work does as well.

-Anti-Racism: a process of actively identifying and eliminating racism by changing the systems, structures, policies, behaviours and beliefs that perpetuate racist ideas and actions.
+Anti-Racism: a process of actively identifying and eliminating racism by challenging and changing the systems, structures, policies, behaviours, and beliefs that perpetuate racist ideas and actions.

-Discrimination: an act, communication or decision that results in the unfair treatment of an individual or group by either imposing a burden on them, or denying them a right, privilege, benefit or opportunity enjoyed by others.
-Discrimination may be direct and intentional or may be indirect and unintentional, where rules, practices or procedures appear neutral, but have the effect of disadvantaging certain groups of people.
-Discrimination is best identified by those who experience it given that there is a difference between intent and impact.
+Discrimination: an act, communication, or decision that results in the unfair treatment of an individual or group, for example, by excluding them, imposing a burden on them, or denying them a right, privilege, benefit or opportunity enjoyed by others.
+Discrimination may be direct and intentional; it may also be indirect and unintentional, where rules, practices or procedures appear neutral, but have the impact of disadvantaging certain groups of people.

 Microaggressions: everyday actions or comments that subtly express a stereotype of, or prejudice towards, a marginalized group.
-A microaggression is discrimination.
+A microaggression is a form of discrimination.

-Microaggressions enact and reinforce systems of oppression (such as racism, transphobia, homophobia or sexism) at an interpersonal level.
-Cumulatively, microaggressions contribute to larger systemic inequities that create, foster and enforce marginalization.
-They reflect and reinforce harmful dominant imaginaries about which individuals or groups are superior/inferior, normal/abnormal and desirable/undesirable.
+Microaggressions enact and reinforce systems of oppression (e.g., racism, transphobia, homophobia, sexism) at an interpersonal level.
+Cumulatively, microaggressions contribute to larger systemic inequities that create, foster, and enforce marginalization.
+They reflect and reinforce harmful dominant imaginaries about which individuals or groups are superior/inferior, normal/abnormal, and desirable/undesirable.

 Prejudice: negative opinions, feelings or beliefs held by someone about another individual or group, often based on negative stereotypes about race, age, sex, etc.

-Privilege: unearned benefits/entitlements or lack of barriers associated with identities that society considers "normal."
-For example, the most dominant racial identity in North America is white European.
-People from dominant groups often enjoy privileges that others do not, even if they did not ask for those privileges.
+Privilege: unearned power, benefits, advantages, access, and/or opportunities that exist for members of dominant groups in society.
+People from dominant groups (e.g., white, heterosexual, male, able-bodied) often enjoy privileges that others do not, even if they did not ask for those privileges.
 Privilege is often invisible to those that have it.

-Trauma: results from an event, series of events or set of circumstances that is experienced by an individual as physically or emotionally harmful or threatening, and that has lasting adverse effects on the individual’s functioning and physical, psychological, social, emotional or spiritual well-being.
-Trauma may be cultural, intergenerational and/or historical.
+Trauma: results from an event, series of events, or set of circumstances (e.g., abuse, neglect, racism and other forms of discrimination, violence) that is experienced by an individual as physically or emotionally harmful or threatening, and that has lasting adverse effects on the individual’s functioning and physical, psychological, social, emotional, or spiritual well-being.
+Trauma may be cultural, intergenerational, and/or historical.